IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

 All of the methods outlined above can be overridden.
 A description of each of the non-interface inner methods is as follows:

     :csharp:`GetQuery`
         The method is the one that you will most commonly be override in order to implement custom query logic.
-From this method, one could:
+From this method, you could:

             - Specify additional query filtering such as row-level security or soft-delete logic.
             - Include additional data using EF's :csharp:`.Include()` and :csharp:`.ThenInclude()`.